Primary Care Opportunities

 • Resident continuity clinic housed at the University of Connecticut IMA office for experience practicing in a recognized PCMH.
 The UConn Health site continuity clinic is embedded within our own faculty practice.
 This allows for superior coordination of social work, adjunct services, nursing, communication during and after inpatient admissions, and coordination of care across specialties.

-• All residents in this track will have continuity clinic together on Wednesday afternoon in order to create a robust learning community.
+• All residents in this track will have their primary continuity clinic days together in the same clinic site to create a robust learning community.

 • Core set of dedicated, experienced Primary Care Internal Medicine faculty serve as mentors and continuity clinic preceptors.